-(5) Share capital to marketing societies:- There are 27 marketing societies functioning in the tribal areas.
-These societies are undertaking dealing in marketing of agricultural, horticultural and minor forest produce as well as arranging the sub-wholesale distribution of Agriculture requisites and consumer articles.
+(5) Share capital to Marketing Societies: -There are 27 marketing societies functioning in the tribal areas.
+These societies are undertaking dealing in marketing of Agricultural, Horticultural and Minor Forest Produce as well as arranging the sub-wholesale distribution of Agriculture requisites and consumer articles.

-(6) Share Capital to Industrial Co-operatives: There are in all 6 industrial co-operative society and 54 are weaver societies in the tribal areas.
-These co-operative societies are financially weak and even do not afford to pay the salary of their secretaries.
-To strengthen these co-operative societies, it is proposed to give them govt. share capital contribution.
+(6) Share Capital to Industrial Co-operatives: There are in all 6 Industrial Co-operative Societies and 54 are Weaver Societies in the tribal areas.
+These co-operative societies are financially weak and even do not afford to pay the salary of their Secretaries.
+To strengthen these co-op. societies, govt. share capital is being goven.

-(7) Managerial Subsidy to Primary Agricultural Societies(PACs):- Due to weak financial position of 107 P.A.Cs, they are not in a position to appoint full time Secretaries, it is proposed to provide managerial subsidy under the State sector to each society enabling them to appoint full time paid secretaries.
+(7) Managerial Subsidy to Primary Agricultural Societies (PACs):- Due to weak financial position of 107 P.A.Cs, they are not in a position to bear the salary charges of their Secretaries, it is proposed to provide managerial subsidy under the State sector to each society enabling them to appoint full time paid secretaries.
 These co-operative societies are catering the credit requirement of tribal people and also arranging distribution of agriculture requisites, consumer goods and other essential articles.
 The subsidy is granted subject to a maximum of 50% of the wage bill of a cooperative society.

 (8) Working capital subsidy to Primary Agriculture Credit Co-operatives: Besides arranging credit facilities to their members the Primary Agriculture Credit Societies are also borrowing loans from the co-operative banks for the distribution of Agriculture requisites and consumer goods.
-On these loans they have to pay interest @ 11% to 13% per annum, which badly reflects on the own funds of these co-operatives to handle their functions smoothly it is proposed to provide working capital subsidy to these co-operative societies under Tribal sub Plan subject to a maximum of Rs.
-1.00 lakh only so that they may strengthen their capital base and not depend on bank loan.
+On these loans they have to pay interest @ 11% to 13% per annum, which badly reflects on the own funds of these co-operatives to handle their functions smoothly, it is proposed to provide working capital subsidy to these co-operative societies under Tribal Sub Plan so that they may strengthen their capital base and not depend on bank loan.